Calculate net realizable value for inventory and accounts receivable, including LCNRV write-downs and allowance adjustments from selling price inputs.

 Net Realizable Value Formula

-The following formula is used to calculate the Net Realizable Value (NRV).
+The following formula is used to calculate the Net Realizable Value (NRV) for inventory.

 Variables: